 When you are buying a house for the first time, the second time, or any time after that, it’s always best to get a home inspection done before closing on a house.
-I imagine most of you would likely agree with me when I say that having a home inspection is a fairly important part of buying your first home.
-This article will dive into how to find a home inspector, what to ask, and where to look.
+Having a home inspection is a fairly important part of buying your first home.
+This article will dive into how to find a good reliable home inspector, what to ask, and where to look.

 That being said, the last thing we want is a false sense of security given by someone who’s not qualified to be doing home inspections in the first place.

-Where to look to find a home inspector
+Where to look to find good home inspectors

 It’s important to note that home inspection industry regulations vary by region (state, city, county, etc.).
 Some have extensive requirements to be a licensed home inspector, some have minimal requirements, and some have none at all.